 After hearing the news from The Tragically Hip about Gord’s cancer diagnosis, Russell decided to paint a tribute to Gord Downie during a luncheon.
 Tickets for the event would provide some funding for the United Way, as well as the funds raised in the auction of his painting.

 Here’s where I come in.
 Russell found this photo I took of Gord in Prince George last year.
 He used it as the inspiration for his painting.
 Go ahead and click the inspiration link.
 Russell talks about getting ready to go home to Fort McMurray after the devastating fire.
 It’s awesome at how Russell is able to give to his community at a time when he’s in need himself.

 I really like what he came up with.
 From a black and white photo, to this.
 So great.
 I can get pretty happy with photos I make.
-When I see what people can create with their own hands that I get a bit jealous and a little less smug.
+When I see what people can create with their own hands I get a bit jealous, and a little less smug.
 Thanks for that Russell, and the many other artists that actually know what they’re doing :)